-This indicates the number of recursive queries dropped by the server as a result of configured limits.
-These limits include the settings of the fetches-per-zone, fetches-per-server, clients-per-query, and max-clients-per-query options, as well as the rate-limit option.
+This indicates the number of recursive queries for which the server discovered an excessive number of existing recursive queries for the same name, type, and class, and which were subsequently dropped.
+This is the number of dropped queries due to the reason explained with the clients-per-query and max-clients-per-query options.
 This corresponds to the dropped counter of previous versions of BIND 9.